stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 ### Avoid Using Poetry

 Avoid using [Poetry](https://python-poetry.org/) for new projects.
 Poetry predates many standards for Python tooling.
 This means that it uses non-standard implementations of key features, such as the dependency resolver and configuration formats in _pyproject.toml_ files.

 If you would like to use a similar tool to develop your applications, consider using [PDM](https://pdm-project.org).
-[Hatch](https://hatch.pypa.io) provides similar features, but is most useful for developing Python libraries.
+[Hatch](https://hatch.pypa.io) provides many equivalent features, but it is most useful for developing Python libraries.
 Both of these tools follow modern standards, which avoids compatibility issues.

 ### Create a Directory Structure That Uses the src Layout